Self-Dual and Complementary Dual Abelian Codes over Galois Rings: Introduction

 In this paper, we focus on abelian codes over Galois rings ${\rm GR}(p^r,s)$, {\it i.e.,} ideals in the group ring ${\rm GR}(p^r,s)[G]$ of an abelian group $G$ over a Galios ring ${\rm GR}(p^r,s)$.
-Specifically, we study Euclidean and Hermitian self-dual abelian codes in ${\rm GR}(p^r,s)[G]$.
-We characterize such self-dual codes and determine necessary and sufficient conditions for the existence of a Euclidean self-dual abelian code or a Hermitian self-dual abelian code in ${\rm GR}(p^r,s)[G]$.
-We give formulas for both the numbers of Euclidean and Hermitian self-dual abelian codes in ${\rm GR}(p^r,s)[G]$.
-However, the formulas contain terms which have not been well studied.
-Under the restriction $i)$ $\gcd(|G|,p)=1$; or $ii)$ $r=2$ {and} the Sylow $p$-subgroup of $G$ is cyclic, the numbers of such self-dual abelian codes in ${\rm GR}(p^r,s)[G]$ are explicitly determined.
+Specifically, we study self-dual and complementary dual abelian codes in ${\rm GR}(p^r,s)[G]$ with respect to the Euclidean and Hermitian inner products.
+We characterize such self-dual abelian codes and determine necessary and sufficient conditions for the existence of a self-dual abelian code in ${\rm GR}(p^r,s)[G]$.
+We give a formula for the number of self-dual abelian codes in ${\rm GR}(p^r,s)[G]$.
+Under the restriction $i)$ $\gcd(|G|,p)=1$; or $ii)$ $r=2$ {and} the Sylow $p$-subgroup of $G$ is cyclic, the numbers of self-dual abelian codes in ${\rm GR}(p^r,s)[G]$ are explicitly determined.
+Subsequently, the characterization and enumeration of complementary dual abelian codes in ${\rm GR}(p^r,s)[G]$ are given.
+The number of complementary dual abelian codes in ${\rm GR}(p^r,s)[G]$ is shown to be independent of $r$ and the Sylow $p$-subgroup of $G$.

 We note that the Hermitian duality is meaningful only when $s$ is even.
 Since we study Euclidean and Hermitian self-dual codes in parallel, the assumption that $s$ is even is included whenever we refer to the Hermitian duality.